Report documents 'degrading' treatment of Indigenous women at Yukon and B.C. mines | CBC News

 Report documents 'degrading' treatment of Indigenous women at Yukon and B.C. mines

-73 per cent of report respondents experienced harassment, discrimination and violence at mines
+73 per cent of women interviewed experienced harassment, discrimination and violence at mining camps

-She had a ritual, one in which involved loading and reloading a shotgun in front of a group of men.
+She had a ritual that involved loading and reloading a shotgun in front of a group of men.

-"I would sleep with it right next to my bed, sometimes right in the bed next to me, and I'd have my bear spray right there, too," said the unnamed woman who is quoted in a new report documenting the experiences of Indigenous women and women of colour at mine camps in Yukon and Northern B.C.
+"I would sleep with it right next to my bed, sometimes right in the bed next to me, and I'd have my bear spray right there, too," said the unidentified woman who is quoted in a new report documenting the experiences of Indigenous women and women of colour at mining camps in Yukon and Northern B.C.

-Commissioned by the non-profit Liard Aboriginal Women's Society, the report entitled "Never Until Now" states women are often assigned low-paying, menial jobs at mines because of their gender — and it's those very roles that often compromise their personal safety.
+The report, titled "Never Until Now," was commissioned by the non-profit Liard Aboriginal Women's Society.
+It suggests that women are often assigned low-paying, menial jobs at mines because of their gender — and it's those very roles that often compromise their personal safety.

-One participant compared working at an isolated mining camp for an extended period to Alcatraz — the former U.S. federal prison.
+One participant compared working at an isolated mining camp for an extended period to Alcatraz — the former U.S. federal prison located on an island just off the coast of California near San Francisco.

-"That's what we called it because you got to go get across the river and get back in order to get out, and then we have to shut off all the lights at like 11 o'clock, and there's no barbed wire just how cold the river is," she told the report's authors.
+"That's what we called it because you got to go get across the river and get back in order to get out, and then we have to shut off all the lights at like 11 o'clock," the woman told the report's authors.

 'They want change'

-Ann Maje Raider, the executive director of the Liard Aboriginal Women's Society, told CBC women have experienced problems at mines for decades, but this is the first time those issues are compiled in a report.
+Ann Maje Raider, the executive director of the Liard Aboriginal Women's Society, told CBC that women have experienced problems at mines for decades, but this is the first time these issues have been compiled in a report.

 Fifty-five per cent of participants said they don't feel safe at camp.